#TopTenTuesday: Holiday Romances I Want to Read

 Read More »

 So, we’re back with another Top Ten Tuesday, a weekly meme hosted by Jana @ That Artsy Reader Girl.
-This week’s prompt is: Books I Would Hand to Someone Who Claims to Not Like Reading.
+This week’s prompt is: Bookish Memories (Share stories of your reading life as a child, events you’ve gone to, books that made an impression on you, noteworthy experiences with books, authors you’ve met, etc. Reminisce with me!)

 Read More »